 We hope you enjoy our Paleo pizza recipe.
 This recipe is a great way to enjoy a pizza a lot and it even includes all the vegetables you need!
 Let us know what you think of this Paleo pizza recipe and modifications you made or might try.

 If you like this Paleo Pizza Recipe, you may also like these recipes:Print

 This pizza has a bold flavor and features fresh, crisp vegetables and bright colors.
 I made a paleo “cheese” by blending together coconut milk and an egg yolk…it binds all the ingredients together and keeps the toppings from falling off of the pizza without any sort of “eggy” taste.
 If you weren’t super concerned about the chili sauce being strictly paleo, you could easily substitute making it with a store bought bottled version.

-- 1 Paleo Pizza Crust (Get the nutrition facts on the crust recipe)
+- 1 of My Paleo Pizza Crusts (Get the nutrition facts on the crust recipe)

 Paleo Sweet Chili Sauce

 - 1 Clove Garlic